 The core belief in energy work, regardless of the philosophy, is that if one's energy, known as ki, Qi, Chi, and a number of other names, becomes restricted in its flow than dis-ease is the result.
 Energy work then seeks to return these energetic systems to their normal functioning so that the body can return to a state of greater ease, comfort, balance, and health.

 Jason particularly likes a Shamanic approach to energy work for a couple of reasons.
 First - Shamanic practice is like Buddhist philosophy, it blends easily and completely into all facets of life without changing the core of the practice - there is no need to change the technique, goal, or approach only the viewpoint of the therapist or practitioner.
 Second - the viewpoint of Shamanism is that there are greater forces in the universe than people, and that it is possible to journey or shapeshift to these forces and entities and bring back knowledge and energy to help with the situation at hand.

-This approach can also be used to influence the layout of the massage.
+This approach is often used by Jason to influence the layout of the massage.
 As an example, you may be seeking a massage to help with the "bad back".
 The Orthopedic Massage may get us to a point where we know what tissues are involved however the Shamanic aspect of the work may guide Jason to start someplace that doesn't appear to be related, for example a Craniosacral hold at the head, and then to work through the tissues in a particular order.
 The approach can offer a flow to the session and help make it relaxing despite working in tissues that would normally be quite sore and tender.

 Soul Retrievals, Shamanic Extractions, Cord Cutting, Curse Breaking, and Journeying work are also available for clients who need and are seeking that work.

 For all coaching clients, start with a 20 minute discovery call to get to know each other and figure out if we are a good match to work together.